rqi14/mimick-gh-ent-auth/README.md

 call `python main.py` to run.
 It listens to localhost:5201

-These two lines need to be appended to hosts
+These two lines need to be appended to hosts.
+This is becaues `copilot` believes api.<your_url> and copilot-telemetry-service.<your_url> are api endpoints, <prefix>.localhost is not available by default.

 `127.0.0.1 api.localhost`